Twitter shares soar in frenzied NYSE debut

 The stock closed its first trading day at $44.90 a share from the initial public offering price of $26 set late on Wednesday, falling back from a near-doubling in price at a session high of $50.

 Investor enthusiasm for the microblogging company defied traditional valuation analyses.
-The shares traded at about 22 times forecast 2014 sales, nearly double the multiple at social media rivals Facebook Inc and LinkedIn Corp, even though Twitter is far from turning a profit and posted a loss of almost $70 million for its most recent quarter.
+The shares traded at about 22 times forecast 2014 sales, nearly double the multiple at social media rivals Facebook Inc (FB.O) and LinkedIn Corp LNKD.N, even though Twitter is far from turning a profit and posted a loss of almost $70 million for its most recent quarter.

 "When people use Twitter they are following certain people, they're searching for specific information," said Mark Mahaney, an analyst at RBC Capital Markets.
 "There are powerful marketing signals that are almost Google-esque, something that Facebook doesn't really have."